Agent Setup

 CI workflow

-init writes a GitHub Actions workflow at .github/workflows/fragments.yml that runs fragments check on PRs and pushes, uploads a SARIF report to GitHub code-scanning, and writes a JSON report artifact.
+init writes a GitHub Actions workflow at .github/workflows/fragments.yml that runs fragments check on PRs and pushes, emits SARIF for GitHub code-scanning, and writes a JSON report to .fragments/governance.json.

 To ingest findings into Fragments Cloud (Check Runs + inline PR review comments), add these repo secrets in your GitHub repo settings: